 This sub destination is specific to the system destination.
 It allows a 32 character ASCII label, free for any use.
-EG a description of the unit can be used to identify between units in a larger system.
+EG a description of the unit can be used to identify between units on a network.

 Example identifier is SY.TX.